What are Doors?

 Here are some doors that I particularly like:

-Operation: Overkill - My favorite door of all, an RPG set in a futuristic
+Operation: Overkill - My favorite door of all, an RPG set in a

-next weapon.
+better next weapon.

 Legend of the Red Dragon (LORD) - This came out after I left the BBS